gabrielewig/gabrielewig.github.io/index.markdown

 Starting in 2019, I worked as a developer and lab technician at [Cyclikal](https://cyclikal.com/), a company providing high precision calorimetry testing for lithium-ion batteries.

 My work focused on developing the [Cyckei](https://docs.cyclikal.com/projects/cyckei/en/stable/) software package which automates voltage and current steps and data handling while cycling li-ion cells.
-Older versions of the software and accompanying tools are open source and [available on GitHub](https://github.com/cyclikal/cyckei).
+The software and accompanying tools are open source and [available on GitHub](https://github.com/cyclikal/cyckei).

 ## Hobby Components